JetBrains/intellij-streamdeck-plugin/README.md

 ## Install

 1. Clone repository and double-click `releases/com.jetbrains.ide.streamDeckPlugin` to install plugin to Stream Deck
-2. Install file `releases/com.jetbrains.ide.streamdeck.plugin-1.0.zip` or search `Stream Deck` in at your IDE's * *Settings / Preferences | Plugins** page.
+2. Install plugin by search `Stream Deck` in at your IDE's **Settings / Preferences | Plugins** page or manually install file `releases/com.jetbrains.ide.streamdeck.plugin-1.0.zip`.
 Restart your IDE if prompted.
 Please follow the steps here if you didn't familiar JetBrains IDE: https://www.jetbrains.com/help/idea/managing-plugins.html
 3. Add the action from `JetBrains IDE` section to Stream Deck
 4. Click the action button at Stream Deck and see it acts in your IDE